mdchad/bitbucket-pr/README.md

 # Bitbucket-pr

-CLI for making Bitbucket pull request
+Create a pull request from you terminal to your Bitbucket repository.

 ## Usage
-Inside your project folder run

-`$ npx bitb-pr `
+Run `$ npx bitb-pr ` inside your project folder

 ## License